 - Calories are units of energy extracted from the food we eat.
 All food groups such as carbs, proteins, grains, and fats contain calories in varying amounts.

 - Fats are a group of insoluble compounds found in fatty foods.
 Our bodies naturally extract calories from the food we eat to provide us with energy.
-However, when too much food is eaten, this calorie surplus gets stored in our fat cells and leads to weight gain.
+When we eat too much, we gain weight because our fat cells store extra calories.

-Fats are another story.
-As they are stored in the body, the fat-burning process is much more complex and challenging.
+Contrary to this, fats are different.
+Because they are stored in the body, the fat-burning process is far more complex and challenging.

 What Is More Important If You Want to Lose Weight: Calories or Fat?